Board of Directors

 Ron Walter was elected to the FaithLife Financial Board of Directors in 2010.
 He offers expertise to the FaithLife Financial Board in the areas of board governance, policy development and fiscal discipline in varying economic climates.
 A life-long resident of Saskatoon, Ron graduated from the University of Saskatchewan with a Bachelor of Commerce degree.

-Ron worked with the Saskatoon Public School Division for 13 years gaining experience in insurance, pensions, board policy and finances.
+Ron worked with the Saskatoon Public School Division for 13 years and 18 years with the Saskatoon West School Division, gaining experience in insurance, pensions, board policy, and finances.
 He holds an Advanced Class A certificate in local government administration.
-Ron is a life long member of St Paul's Lutheran Church in Saskatoon and is currently serving as President of the congregation.
+Ron is a lifelong member of St Paul's Lutheran Church in Saskatoon and currently serves as Director of the Board of Stewardship.